0beqz/screen-space-reflections/readme.md

 - `STRETCH_MISSED_RAYS`: if there should still be reflections for rays for which a reflecting point couldn't be found; enabling this will result in stretched looking reflections which can look good or bad depending on the angle

-- `useMRT`: WebGL2 only - whether to use multiple render targets when rendering the G-buffers (normals, depth and roughness); using them can improve performance as they will render all information to multiple buffers for each fragment in one run
+- `USE_MRT`: WebGL2 only - whether to use multiple render targets when rendering the G-buffers (normals, depth and roughness); using them can improve performance as they will render all information to multiple buffers for each fragment in one run

-- `USE_ROUGHNESSMAPs`: if roughness maps should be taken account of when calculating reflections
+- `USE_ROUGHNESSMAP`: if roughness maps should be taken account of when calculating reflections

-- `USE_NORMALMAPs`: if normal maps should be taken account of when calculating reflections
+- `USE_NORMALMAP`: if normal maps should be taken account of when calculating reflections

 ## Features

+- Temporal Reprojection to reduce noise
 - Jittering and blurring reflections to approximate glossy reflections
 - Using three.js' WebGLMultipleRenderTarget (WebGL2 only) to improve performance when rendering scene normals, depth and roughness
 - Early out cases to compute only possible reflections and boost performance